-Excel’s Text to Columns function is quite helpful.
+Excel’s Text to Columns feature is quite helpful.
 Data that is contained in a single column may often be divided into many columns using this capability.
 However, occasionally you could experience a problem with Text to Columns in Excel while utilizing this option.
-The major goal of this essay is to explain why excel text to columns not working and suggest appropriate solutions.
+The major goal of this essay is to explain why Excel text to columns not working and suggest appropriate solutions.

-4 Reasons of Excel Text to Columns Feature Not Working and Their Solutions
+Excel Text to Columns Not Working: 4 Reasons with Solutions

 There may be several cases of this issue.
 In this part, we will discuss 4 of them with the reason behind them and their solutions.

 Reason 1: Text to Columns Feature Cannot Function for Multiple Sheets Simultaneously